Back to E-commerce Dictionary

 Examples of Master Data Management (MDM)

-• 1Managing customer master data across CRM, ERP, and marketing platforms
+• 1Syncing customer info across CRM, ERP, and marketing tools to keep records accurate.

-• 2Integrating product master data from PIM with supplier data and ERP systems
+• 2Combining product details from a PIM like WISEPIM with supplier info and ERP systems.

-• 3Ensuring consistency in location data across sales channels and logistics systems
+• 3Keeping address and location data the same across all sales channels and shipping systems.

 How WISEPIM Helps